dynamicwebpaige/tensorflow-k8s-azure/0-intro/README.md

 ## Motivations

-Machine learning model development and operationalization currently has very few industry-wide best practices to help us reduce the time to market and optimize the different steps.
+There are currently very few industry-wide best practices to reduce time to market for machine learning model development and operationalization.
+By developing standards for scaling, we hope to reduce time to market and optimize the model creation process.

-However in traditional application development, DevOps practices are becoming ubiquitous.
-We can benefit from many of these practices by applying them to model development and operationalization.
+In traditional application development, DevOps practices are becoming ubiquitous.
+The discipline of machine learning can benefit from many of these DevOps practices by applying them to model development and operationalization.

-Here are a subset of pain points that exists in a typical ML workflow.
+Below are a subset of pain points that exist in a typical ML workflow.

 #### A Typical (Simplified) ML Workflow and its Pain Points
 ![Typical Workflow](workflow.png)